B.Com. LL.B. Course

 - Auditing

-- Fundamentals of Computer and Information Systems
+- Fundamentals of Computer and Information System

 - Financial Management